SQLite Index

 last_name = 'Doe';Code language: SQL (Structured Query Language) (sql)

-2) filter by first_name OR last_name columns.
+2) Filter by first_name OR last_name columns.

 last_name = 'Doe' OR first_name = 'John';Code language: SQL (Structured Query Language) (sql)